QuebecNova/Chess-on-React/README.md

   2.Check and mate

+  3.Even stalemate!

-  3.On start you can choose side to play on!
+  4.On start you can choose side to play on!

-  4.When you end game you can restart it starting from opposite side!
+  5.When you end game you can restart it starting from opposite side!

-  5.Phones-friendly
+  6.Phones-friendly

 Live: https://hamchess.netlify.app/